zubinchopra/portaldocs/portal-sdk/generated/portalfx-legacy-editscopes.md

     textBoxSimpleAccessorOptions);

 ```
     The EditScopeAccessor methodology is preferred for the following reasons.

     * The supplied lambda will be compile-time verified.
 This code is more maintainable, for example, when the property names on the Form model types are changed.
-    * There are advanced variations of `EditScopeAccessor` that enable less-common scenarios like binding multiple `EditScope` observables to a single form field or translating form model data for presentation to the user, as in the following code.
+    * There are advanced variations of `EditScopeAccessor` that enable less-common scenarios like binding multiple `EditScope` observables to a single form field.
+There are others that demonstrate translating form model data for presentation to the user, as in the code located at       `<dir>/Client/V1/Forms/Scenarios/FormFields/ViewModels/FormFieldsFormIntegratedViewModels.ts`.
+It is also in the following code.

-      `<dir>/Client/V1/Forms/Scenarios/FormFields/ViewModels/FormFieldsFormIntegratedViewModels.ts`

     ```typescript